Configuration

 const openrouter = createOpenRouter({ apiKey: process.env.OPENROUTER_API_KEY })

-new Brain({ model: openrouter('google/gemini-2.0-flash-001'), ... })Any LanguageModel from any @ai-sdk/* provider works.
+await Brain.create({ model: openrouter('google/gemini-2.0-flash-001'), ... })Any LanguageModel from any @ai-sdk/* provider works.
 See Vercel AI SDK providers for the full list.

 Model Requirements